Simulating lossy Gaussian boson sampling with matrix product operators: Results

 Lastly, we investigate the effect of squeezing on MPO EE with our full $U(1)$ symmetric simulations.
 We choose to investigate $\gamma=\frac{1}{4}$ for easier simulation.
 Fig. \ref{r_scaling} shows an increase in MPO EE with increasing squeezing parameter $r$.
 It is important to note that the average number of output photons scales with the average number of input photons $N$, not the number of squeezed states.
 This means that for the same number of input squeezed states and $\beta$, a higher squeezing parameter has a higher loss.
 Increasing the average number of photons per squeezed mode from 1 to 2 and 4 only moderately increases the MPO EE compared to increasing $N$.
 This observation is similar to the previous finding for Fock state boson sampling: if the number of input modes stays the same and the number of photons per mode increases, the MPO EE grows slowly and can be efficiently simulated \cite{oh2021classical}.

 Our numerical findings on the MPO EE growth for different loss scalings have complexity implications, but there is a lack of rigorous correspondence between MPO EE and simulation time.
-Although we can formally perform Schmidt decomposition on the vectorized mixed state and identify the singular values with $\lambda$'s in the MPO representation, the interpretation of entanglement becomes murkier because of the incorporation of classical correlation in the expression.
-Further, suitable truncation of the singular values ensures that the 2-norm between the approximate vectorized mixed state and the ideal vectorized mixed state is controlled.
-However, the bound on the trace distance between the density operators is larger by a factor of the dimension of the Hilbert space.
-Therefore, when the MPO EE decreases as the system size increases, the required bond dimension to bound the 2-norm decreases, but the required bond dimension to bound the trace distance may still increase.

-To make the statement on simulation complexity more rigorous, we validate the entanglement entropy growth explicitly.
+To make the statement on simulation complexity more direct, we validate the bond dimension growth explicitly.
+This is helpful in particular because the computational complexity is qubic in the bond dimension, both due to SVD and matrix multiplication.
 We show in Fig. \ref{bond_dimension} the growth of bond dimension in the system size for fixed accuracy of $1-\text{Tr}(\hat{\rho})=0.02$.
+Previous work has established that $1-\text{Tr}(\rho)$ is a good proxy for the fidelity \cite{zhang2022entanglement} and the total variational distance \cite{oh2021classical}, which is the gold standard benchmark for boson sampling sample quality.
 It is clear that constant loss leads to exponential growth in the bond dimension.
 In higher loss cases, growth is much more moderate and appears sub-exponential.
 We also validate that increasing the bond dimension efficiently reduces the simulation error.
 We choose three experiments and simulated them with different bond dimensions.